-At the Day of Learning, students and educators from public and private schools throughout California are invited gain a deeper understanding about the Holocaust and patterns of genocide to inspire moral courage and social responsibility in the future.
-Each workshop includes an eyewitness testimony from a survivor of the Holocaust or another genocide.
+Gain a deeper understanding about the Holocaust and patterns of genocide in order to inspire your own moral courage and social responsibility for the future.
+Eighteen workshops include survivors' eyewitness testimonies of the Holocaust or genocide.
 In 2014, more than 750 students and teachers from 101 schools participated in the Day of Learning.